Python-WA/constitution/README.md

 >
 > Section 39 only applies to a person who has been convicted of the above offences only for a period of 5 years from the time of the person's conviction, or if the conviction results in a term of imprisonment, from the time of the person's release from custody.

+> [!IMPORTANT]
-> [!INFO] "Act Requirements - Duties of Committee Members and Officers"
+> "Act Requirements - Duties of Committee Members and Officers"
 > Section 3 of the Act provides a definition of "officer".
 The duties provisions will apply to committee members and to those persons who have the ability to influence the management committee but who do not hold a formal committee position.
 >
 > - Under section 44 of the Act an officer of an association must exercise his or her powers and discharge his or her duties with a degree of care and diligence that a reasonable person would exercise if that person: